-© 2016 Baker & McKenzie.
+©2018 Baker McKenzie.
 All rights reserved.
-Baker & McKenzie International is a Swiss Verein with member law firms around the world.
-In accordance with the common terminology used in professional service organizations, reference to a "parther" means a person who is a parther, or equivalent, in such a law firm.
+Baker & McKenzie International is a global law firm with member law firms around the world.
+In accordance with the common terminology used in professional service organizations, reference to a "partner" means a person who is a partner or equivalent in such a law firm.
 Similarly, reference to an "office" means an office of any such law firm.

 This may qualify as "Attorney Advertising" requiring notice in some jurisdictions.
-Prior results do not quarantee a similar outcome.
+Prior results do not guarantee a similar outcome.